 Historically, Panamanian couples typically had many children but have far fewer today, particularly urban families, who typically have just 2 or 3.
 Children tend to live with their parents until marriage, though some move away for education or employment opportunities.
 From an early age, girls typically assist their mothers with household chores, while boys tend to have more freedom for sports and other activities.
-Grandparents sometimes provide childcare support, especially for singleparent households (Photo: A US Air Force Maj talks with a Panamanian family during a humanitarian mission).
+Grandparents sometimes provide childcare support, especially for singleparent households.